-There are a lot of ways to go about building a custom shower, some of them more complicated and costly than others.
-But if you’ve done your homework and found your home to be custom-shower ready, and you’re fully aware of the scope of the project, the next step to taking your project out of the conceptual stage and into planning and execution is to figure out exactly what components you want to go into your new shower.
-The idea behind a custom shower is to be completely engulfed in water, a torrential spray from all angles to give you a genuine spa experience in your own home.
+There are a lot of ways to go about building a custom shower, some more complicated and costly than others.
+But if you’ve done your homework and are fully aware of the scope of the project?
+The next step is to figure out exactly what components you want to go into your new shower.
+A custom shower should completely engulf you in water from all angles, recreating a genuine spa experience in your own home.
 These are the fixtures you need to make that happen:

 1. Body Spray Shower Heads

-Depending on your particular bath spray head, it will either be fixed within the wall like these Water Tiles, or protruding and swivel-able, more like a regular shower head.
-The choice is entirely yours, but if the shower is going to be used by people of very different heights, you might want to opt for the adjustable variety to ensure maximum comfort.
-Ideally, the jets will spray at shoulder/upper back level, waist level, and thigh/knee level, but one person’s shoulder height could be another’s water punch in the face.
-So make sure none of the jets will hit any of the users above the shoulders or in any other uncomfortable places, and if you have a very significant height difference between users definitely opt for one that can be directionally adjusted, like the one above from Danze’s Sirius Collection.
-As well, different types of spray heads produce different kinds of jets – from very sharp deep tissue massage to a fine mist, so be aware of the number of nozzles and the type of spray they produce when you buy.
+Depending on the model, the sprayer will either be flush to the wall or protruding and swivel-able.
+If people of very different heights will be using the shower, opt for the adjustable variety to ensure maximum comfort.
+Ideally, the jets will spray at shoulder/upper back level, waist level, and thigh/knee level.
+But one person’s shoulder-height could be another’s water punch in the face.
+So make sure none of the jets will hit anyone above the shoulders or in any other uncomfortable places.
+If you have a very significant height difference between users, definitely opt for ones that you can adjust.
+As well, different types of spray heads produce different kinds of jets – from deep tissue massage to a fine mist; be aware of the number of nozzles and the type of spray they produce when you buy.

 2. Rainfall Showerhead

-I’ve talked a bit about rainfall showerheads before: the big, flat, funny-looking shower heads specially designed to recreate the feeling of standing in a natural deluge.
+I’ve talked a bit about rainfall showerheads before; the big, flat, funny-looking shower heads specially designed to recreate the feeling of standing in a natural deluge.
 These are great for custom showers, especially when installed with their own volume control.
-This way, they can be used independently for a gentler experience, or in tandem with other shower heads for a stronger spa-like water massage.
-If you do install one of these, it should definitely be mounted either directly in the ceiling or from it, like this Jado Rain Showerhead, to allow maximum coverage and so you’ll still have room on the wall to install a regular shower head.
+This way, you can use them independently for a gentler experience, or with other shower heads for a stronger massage.
+If you do install one of these, mount it either directly in the ceiling or from it.
+The greater the height, the better the coverage and rain-like experience.
+Plus, a higher shower head will leave you room on the wall to install a regular shower head.

 3. That Regular Shower Head

 For a custom shower, you can get just about any kind of shower head you want – from a high pressure head to a fancy massage shower with lots of pressure settings, or even just something fairly standard.
-The really important thing is that you install it so the nozzle is about six inches higher than the tallest person that will be using the shower, so they won’t have to duck to get their heads wet.
-As well, it shouldn’t be out of the reach of the smallest person using it, especially if it’s a shower head with a lot of settings like this Danze model, so everyone who uses the shower will be able to adjust it to meet their needs.
+The really important thing is that you install it so the nozzle is about six inches higher than the tallest person that will be using the shower.
+That ensures they won’t have to duck to get their heads wet.
+That said, it also shouldn’t be out of the reach of the smallest person using it, especially if it’s a shower head with a lot of settings.
+You want to make sure everyone who uses the shower will be able to adjust it to meet their needs.

 4. Handheld Shower

-Finally a handheld shower is especially important to have in a custom shower that will be shared with several different people of different heights – especially children.
-A good handheld shower will be attached to a metal bar, like this one from the Palladian Series, so that it can be raised or lowered as needed to accommodate everyone who will be using it.
-I think handheld showers are especially great because their ability to detach from the wall makes them incredibly versatile.
-You can use one to wash hard-to-reach places, give a deep tissue massage, or even to help easily rinse away soap when you’re cleaning the inside of your shower.
+Finally a handheld shower is especially important to have in a custom shower shared with people of different heights.
+The most versatile hand showers come with a slide rail.
+They’re a little more complicated to install, but make it super easy to significantly adjust the height of the shower head – a lifesaver for short people.
+You can also detach hand showers from the wall, which makes them incredibly versatile.
+You can use one to wash hard-to-reach places, give a deep tissue massage, or rinse away soap when you’re cleaning the inside of your shower.
 They’re great for washing dogs, too – if you want to let Fido into your shower!
-Here, too, though, you want to make sure that the handheld showerhead works on a volume handle separate from the body sprayers and other shower heads, so that it can be used independently from the other parts of the shower.
+Here, too, though, you want to make sure that the handheld showerhead works on a volume handle separate from the body sprayers and other shower heads.
+You should be able to use it independently from the other parts of the shower.